Doing Taxes by Yourself

 – This is the only way to go as far as we are concerned.
 It’s not only fast, convenient, and secure, but you get a receipt, usually in one day, that the IRS has it when they acknowledge it.
 Mailing a hard copy is very slow, insecure, and you have no idea when the IRS receives it.

 In addition to filing electronically, we highly recommend using the direct deposit method if you have a refund due.
 Again, this is faster and not handled by the postal service.
 The IRS will transmit your refund directly to your checking or savings account at your bank.
+When you do your taxes online with us, it’s automatically e-filed at no extra charge.

 10. Check back to track your tax filing